Kyeongbin-Tom/logp-tpsa-analysis/README.md

 ## 🔍 Overview
 This project analyzes the correlation between **molecules' fat solubility (LogP)** and **Topological Polar Surface Area (TPSA)** using the `Lipophilicity.csv` dataset.

-**Hypothesis:**
+## Objective
+To validate the chemical hypothesis that:
-"Molecules with higher TPSA values tend to have lower LogP values (i.e., more polar → less liposoluble), indicating an inverse relationship between the two variables."
+> Molecules with higher TPSA values tend to have lower LogP values (i.e., more polar → less liposoluble), indicating an inverse relationship between the two variables.

----
+## Methods

+Data processing using pandas
+Visualization with matplotlib
+Correlation analysis by python
+Machine learning: SVR (Support Vector Regression) to predict the relationship between LogP and TPSA

 ## 📁 Data Source
 - **Lipophilicity.csv**: From the CAIP GitHub repository (CC0 1.0)